AM311/Cybersecurity_Report/home.md

 The **Kali** machine does not require particular configurations: it is only needed that it can communicate in the same network of the domain PCs, so it requires a proper IP address, either assigned statically or dinamically by the DHPC.
 Moreover, `metasploit` needs to be installed along with some additional packets and libraries like `impacket` and `kiwi`.

 The more complex and time-requiring configurations are related to the Active Directory domain environment.
-They will be briefly outlined here but, essentially, the final goal is to :
+They will be briefly outlined here but, essentially, their final goal is to implement the scenario previously presented:

- - The domain
+ -

 ==RIMANDO A CONFIGURAZIONI COME DA SCENARIO --> CITARE PRINCIPALI MODI PER REALIZZARE LO SCENARIO: utenti e come realizzare le ipotesi di lavoro (a grandi linee)==